iabhishekmehra/password-generator/README.md

 # password-generator
-This is a strong password generator.
-Its written in Python3
+This is a strong password generator written in Python3

+requirements:

+python3
+With python2 it may not work

-Direction of use:
+# Direction of use:
-python3 password-generator.py
+python3 Password-generator.py
+# Use capital P in password otherwise it will give you error.